apify/apify-docs/content/docs/integrations.md

 ---
 title: Integrations
 description: Learn how to connect the Apify platform with your projects.
-You can use our tools in cloud services like Zapier, Make (formerly Integromat), Keboola, and many more.
+You can use our tools in cloud services like Zapier, Make (formerly Integromat), Keboola, and more.
 menuWeight: 11
 category: platform
 paths: